CSIRO-enviro-informatics/loci-ont/README.md

 ## Citation
 If you wish to cite this profile, please do so like this:

 Car, N.J.
 (2018) "LOC-I Ontology".
-An OWL ontology profile of other ontologies. http://linked.data.gov.au/def/loci
+An OWL ontology and profile of other ontologies. http://linked.data.gov.au/def/loci

 ## Contacts
+*author*:
 **Nicholas Car**
-CSIRO Land & Water
+CSIRO Land & Water, Environmental Informatics Group
-*author*
 <nicholas.car@csiro.au>